eddie-cui/ArteEval/README.md

 ```
 python evaluator.py --mode dataset --gen_root E:\yl\1\CRM\CRM\724_output_mesh --gt_root E:\potterylike_dataset\tmp --gen_rotate_y -90 --model_ids '55'
 ```

-## Reporting Results
-Present the evaluation results in a clear and concise manner.
-The visualization results and tables should be illustrated in [slides](./res.pptx).
-The slides should include:
-1. Method name
-2. Hyperparameters of method (iterations, training dataset size, tese dataset size)
-3. Visualization rendered color results, normal map  (GT and rendered)
-4. Visualization of mesh (if the format can be inserted in slides)

 ## Related projects
 We collect code from following projects.
 We thanks for the contributions from the open-source community!